-The QFCC recognises that ICD-10 carries certain inherent limitations, particularly in regard to recognising contextual subtleties of cases, and in adequately capturing deaths due to:
+The ICD-10 carries certain inherent limitations for coding external cause deaths, particularly in recognising the contextual subtleties of cases.
+It is particularly limited in its ability to adequately capture deaths from:

-- drowning in dams - low-speed vehicle run-overs that occur in driveways - four-wheel motorcycle (quad bike) incidents - SLIDI
+- drowning in dams - low-speed vehicle run-overs that occur in driveways - · four-wheel motorcycle (quad bike) incidents - SUDI.

-To help overcome the limitations of ICD-10, the QFCC primarily classifies deaths according to their circumstances.
-Based on the information contained in the Police Report of Death to a Coroner (Form 1), such classification enables the QFCC to discuss deaths occurring in similar circumstances, even where an official cause of death has not yet been established, or where the ICD-10 code does not accurately reflect the circumstances of death.
+To help overcome these limitations, the QFCC primarily classifies external cause deaths according to their circumstances.
+This enables discussion about deaths occurring in similar circumstances-even if an official cause of death has not yet been established or if ICD-10 coding does not accurately reflect the circumstances of death.
+9 As a result, the data reported by the QFCC may not match data reported by ICD-10 codes alone.
+Full details of ICD-10 coding for external-cause deaths can be found in Appendix D.

 All reportable deaths are classified as being caused by disease and morbid conditions, transport incidents, drowning, other non-intentional injury, suicide or fatal assault and neglect.
 SUDI are also grouped together for the purpose of analysis.
+Deaths for which an official cause was not available at the time of reporting, and for which there was insufficient information about the circumstances to enable the QFCC to classify them as an external cause death are categorised as 'cause pending'.